COMMUNITY ACCESS POINT &

 NEW NEBRASKAN CENTRALIZED REFERRAL

 In July 2020, the Refugee Empowerment Center began development of a network of Community Access Points (CAPs) to better serve resettled refugees needing assistance throughout the state of Nebraska.
 CAPs may be caseworkers, social workers, or simply multi-lingual community members willing to help people as needed.
-This allows non-native English speakers to receive help finding assistance and applying for resources in a language they feel most comfortable speaking, and in the locations most convenient to them.
+This allows non-proficient English speakers to receive assistance identifying and applying for resources in the language they feel most comfortable speaking, and in the locations most convenient to them.
 REC offers training, support, and resource updates to CAPs as we partner to ensure New Nebraskans are integrating successfully across the state.

 Training for CAPs

 The following topics are covered in the training

 (Click the button to the right for the answers):